 - Leakage of HFCs from GE-owned and -operated air conditioning, refrigeration and chilling systems

 GE is continuing to work toward increasing the accuracy of its GHG Inventory.
-It has modified its GHG Inventory collection database to simplify it and to eliminate causes of errors in the past.
-In addition, GE has developed numerous guidance documents and an internal guidance Web site, and has provided extensive training on the Inventory and on the use of Gensuite.
-Finally, GE has performed extensive data-quality reviews on the GHG Inventories, including side-by-side comparisons of GHG emissions for 2010 and 2011 to identify and understand the reasons for significant differences (changes in production, fuel, manufacturing processes, etc.).
-In addition, detailed data reviews were conducted for the 50 sites emitting the highest GHGs.
+It has modified its GHG Inventory collection database to simplify it and to eliminate issues that have tended to introduce errors in the past.
+In addition, GE has developed numerous guidance documents and an internal guidance website, and has provided extensive training on the inventory and on the use of Gensuite.
+Finally, GE has performed extensive data-quality reviews on the GHG Inventories, including side-by-side comparisons of GHG emissions for 2011 and 2012, to identify and understand the reasons for significant differences (changes in production, fuel, manufacturing processes, etc.).
+In addition, detailed data reviews were conducted for the 200 highest GHG-emitting sites.
 A number of data-quality issues were identified, analyzed and corrected, where necessary, through this process.

 Independent Verification of the 2004 and 2008 GE GHG Inventories